Loading Golf Stats...

 More Fantasy News

-Cantlay recorded a two-day total of even-par at the RBC Heritage to miss the cut by two strokes.
+Cantlay posted a two-day total of three-over par at The Open Championship to miss the cut by two strokes.